cngough/cngough/README.md

 # Projects and experiments by Chris Gough

 ## Current Projects
-Employed in financial tech sector using Java.
+Employed in financial tech sector, currently building using Java.

 Exploring [Advent of Code](https://adventofcode.com/) using Kotlin.